 P.S – If you’ve read to the end of this post you have the privilege of knowing that as of midday on April 17th – Easter Sunday the trailer for Season 2 of The Undiluted Word Podcast has been released.
 Go and Listen now and please share with others.

-In this episode of the Hall of Faith, Dara brings a hero of faith who has and continues to walk boldly with God whilst navigating important decisions.
+In this final episode of the Hall of Faith Season, Dara has a surprise waiting for you.
 Listen closely to hear how this guest's faith has been tried, tested and transformed.
 Follow @theundilutedword on Insta, read blogs on http://www.theundilutedword.com and listen to the Gospel playlist on Spotify.
-Send feedback via direct message or an email to firstname.lastname@example.org.
+Send feedback via direct message or email to email@example.com.
 Stay blessed!

 It’s funny how lost items are usually found in the most unlikely places.
 Similarly, God is found in the least spectacular places & moments.
 We miss out on countless intimate moments with Him by waiting for grand occasions but God shows up in our normal; in our mundane; and our mystery.
 This month, may your ordinary moments have an extraordinary flavour.
 Expect the unexpected because God doesn’t fit into your box of expectations.
 He will always show up and show out; sit still enough to notice.